tbgitoo/calciumImaging/README.md

 A typical workflow would involve:
 1) detection of temporal peaks (loading of the relevant greyscale stack representing a calcium imaging video, then >Plugins>CalciumImaging>Locate temporal peaks).
-2) On the result obtained (a new image stack indicating the location of the temporal peaks in both space xy and time z), local frequency can be evaluated from the mean temporal (z) distance between peaks (>Plugins>CalciumImaging>Local frequency (from peaks, mean time per peak), or
+2) On the result obtained (a new image stack indicating the location of the temporal peaks in both space xy and time z), local frequency can be evaluated from the mean temporal (z) distance between peaks (>Plugins>CalciumImaging>Local frequency (from peaks, mean time per peak), and
-3) Also on the result obtained in step 1, local frequency can be evaluated from the median temporal (z) distance between peaks (>Plugins>CalciumImaging>Local frequency (from peaks, median peak-peak time).
-4) Local phase can be evaluated from the result of step 1 (>Plugins>CalciumImaging>Local Phase(from peaks))
+3) Local phase can be evaluated from the result of step 1 (>Plugins>CalciumImaging>Local Phase(from peaks))